wp-plugins/nextgen-facebook/readme.txt

 [The Pro version of NextGEN Facebook Open Graph (NGFB)](http://surniaulula.com/extend/plugins/nextgen-facebook/) also allows you to enable/disable social buttons for each individual Post and Page.

-== Other Plugins ==

-NextGEN Facebook Open Graph (NGFB) can detect and use the following plugins:

-* [CDN Linker](https://github.com/wmark/CDN-Linker/downloads) : If the CDN Linker plugin is active, the *featured* image URL will be rewritten by CDN Linker before it's encoded into the sharing URLs for Pinterest and Tumblr.

-* [WP-WikiBox](http://wordpress.org/extend/plugins/wp-wikibox/) : If the WP-WikiBox plugin is active, an option will be added to the settings page to use WP-WikiBox for the Open Graph description field (for pages, not posts).

 == Performance Tuning ==

 The code for NGFB is highly optimized -- the plugin will not load or execute code it does not have to.
 You may consider the following option settings to fine-tune the plugin for optimal performance.